Tafara-N/alx-react/0x04-React_inline_styling/README.md

 - Directory: `0x04-React_inline_styling`
 - File: task_0/dashboard/src/CourseList/CourseListRow.js, task_0/dashboard/src/CourseList/CourseListRow.test.js

-1. install Aphrodite
+### 1. install Aphrodite
-mandatory

 Install Aphrodite using npm with:

-npm install --save aphrodite
+`npm install --save aphrodite`

+**Modify the `App` component in task_1/dashboard/src/App/App.js`:**

-Modify the App component in task_1/dashboard/src/App/App.js:
+- Modify the component to use Aphrodite within the js file

-Modify the component to use Aphrodite within the js file Define the styling for the body and the footer within the file Delete the file App.css and the import
+- Define the styling for the body and the footer within the file
+- Delete the file `App.css` and the import

 Modify the BodySectionWithMarginBottom component in task_1/dashboard/src/BodySection/BodySectionWithMarginBottom.js:

 Modify the component to use Aphrodite within the js file